piyushrpt/condaLinuxSetup/README.md

 ## Using isce2 conda package as an end user

 This section is for users who are not interested in modifying underlying C/C++ code, but just want to install isce and use the available workflows and contributed scripts.
-End users will be available to install binaries for release versions directly without having to set up compilers etc.
+Binaries for release versions will be available to end users for installation directly without having to set up compilers etc.

 For details, see [here](./user/condauser.md)